-Manchester United have secured two of the three biggest wins in Premier League history, with the Red Devils having sealed both the first and last of the nine-goal victories, 26 years apart.
-We go through the history books and delve into the data as we look at the largest thrashings in the history of the Premier League.
+Manchester United are responsible for two of the four biggest wins in Premier League history, having sealed the first and third of the nine-goal victories, 26 years apart.
+Following Newcastle’s 8-0 win at Sheffield United, we go through the history books and delve into the data as we look at the eight- and nine-goal thrashings in the history of the Premier League in chronological order.

 Manchester United 9-0 Ipswich Town – 4 March 1995

 Second-placed Manchester United hosted second-from-bottom Ipswich Town at Old Trafford in March 1995 on the back of a shock 1-0 defeat to lowly Everton at Goodison Park a week earlier.